Esri/angular-esri-map/README.md

 [![Build Status](https://travis-ci.org/Esri/angular-esri-map.svg?branch=master)](https://travis-ci.org/Esri/angular-esri-map)

-A collection of directives to help you use Esri maps and services in your Angular 1.x applications.
+A collection of directives to help you use Esri maps and services in your AngularJS v1.x applications.

 These directives can be used as-is if your mapping needs are simple, or as reference examples of the patterns that you can use to write your own directives that use the ArcGIS API for JavaScript.
 [Read more...](http://esri.github.io/angular-esri-map/#/about)